Wooden Steampunk Christmas tree

 **This post may contain affiliate links.
 This means I earn a small commission on links used at no extra cost to you.
 Please see my disclosure policy for more information.**

-The other embellishments were made using silicone moulds and polyurethane resin.
-This type of resin sets within 2 minutes in our hot weather and can be de-moulded in 15 minutes.
-I wish I had found the resin years ago so I did not have to wait 8 – 12 hours for it to dry like I did in the past.
+The other embellishments were created using silicone moulds and polyurethane resin.
+In our hot weather, this resin sets in just 2 minutes and can be de-moulded within 15 minutes.
+I only wish I had discovered it years ago, instead of waiting 8–12 hours for resin to cure like I used to.

-This resin is so simple to use, you just mix equal amounts of each in a silicone cup mix it for a minute and then pour it into your moulds.
+This resin is very easy to use—simply mix equal parts in a silicone cup, stir for about a minute, and then pour it into your moulds.

-Once you are happy with the layout you can glue everything to the wood.
-I used hot glue but most tacky glues will work.
+Once you’re satisfied with the layout, you can start glueing the pieces onto the wood.
+I used hot glue for this project, but most strong tacky glues will work just as well.

 Painting the steampunk Christmas tree